Southern California to see steep hike in fire danger due to warming, study finds

-For a high greenhouse gas emissions scenario, the region could see 71 high-risk fire days per year by the year 2100, compared to the 36 it averaged during the 1970-99 period, which the study uses as a historical baseline.
+For a scenario of high greenhouse gas emissions, the region could see 71 high-risk fire days per year by 2100, compared to the 36 it averaged during the 1970-1999 period, which the study uses as a historical baseline.

-By 2100, Southern California is projected to be nearly 9 degrees warmer than it was near the end of the 20th Century for an emissions scenario known as “RCP 8.5,” which assumes a heavy use of coal in the coming decades.
+By 2100, Southern California is projected to be nearly 9 degrees warmer than it was near the end of the 20th century for an emissions scenario known as “RCP 8.5,” which assumes a heavy use of coal in the coming decades.
 With coal use declining in many countries, a number of climate scientists say this scenario has become less probable.

-But even under a more moderate emissions scenario, the region warms by 5 degrees and high-risk fire days increase to 58.
+But even under a more moderate emissions scenario, the region warms by 5 degrees, and high-risk fire days increase to 58.

 Fast-spreading wildfires become more likely as temperatures rise because a warmer atmosphere can draw more moisture from plants and soils, as measured by a metric called the vapor pressure deficit.